lagbolt/library/TechServices.md

 ### Enhancing the Catalog

 Almost anything you do in this area, other than paying a third party to do it, is going to involve a combination of automatic and manual checking.
+There is no magic bullet.

+#### Errors and Omissions

+One reason to be concerned with the catalog is that errors and omissions in the catalog mean that patrons will see incorrect results from a search.

+In 2005, Jeffrey Beall wrote a column for the ALA's American Libraries magazine

+##### Is this a big problem?

+Well, that's a good place to start!

 #### Quality Control